a-jean-andreasian/a-jean-andreasian/projects.md

 ## Fun

 Disclaimer: Educational purposes only!

-- [**Banana**](https://github.com/Armen-Jean-Andreasian/Banana): *is a todo app, which in background DDos attcks Pentagon and hosts a Mexican drug market on Darknet.*
+* [**Banana**](https://github.com/Armen-Jean-Andreasian/Banana): *It’s a todo app that, in the background, DDoS attacks the Pentagon and hosts a Mexican drug market on the darknet.* **WAIT- put the red flags down.** There are no real IP addresses involved especially of Pentagon, and the “drug market” is just a blank HTML file with a title.
+Yes, the DDoS module and the darknet hosting module are real, **but** they don’t do anything illegal unless someone deliberately misuses them.
+I’ve also added a very clear disclaimer explaining what parts could land you in jail.
+  *  That said, this project highlights how real these threats are - especially when anti-DDoS protections are implemented poorly and servers go down because the dev has never actually dealt with these scenarios.
+  *  Same for darknet hosting: knowing how to spin up a hidden service is a rare but interesting skill.
+Here's a fun fact - small, legal businesses often see better conversion rates from darknet traffic.
+That’s why many tech giants quietly maintain services there.
+For example, **Facebook has had an official Tor-accessible version of the site since 2014**.
+  *  So yeah.
+No red flags.
+Just reality, wrapped in satire.

-- **[Russian-Roulette](https://github.com/Armen-Jean-Andreasian/Russian-Roulette)** *is a Windows System32 random file deletion game, which works.
-Contains a manual how to disable Windows protection.
-You are free to delete up to 3342 files from System32.*
+* **[Russian-Roulette](https://github.com/Armen-Jean-Andreasian/Russian-Roulette)** is a *Windows System32 random file deletion game.
+And yes, it works.* It includes a manual on how to disable Windows protection, and you’re free to delete up to **3,342** files from System32. **WAIT - put the red flags down.** This is intended *only* to be run on a virtual dummy machine, which is clearly stated in the disclaimer.

-- **[Active Erroring](https://github.com/Armen-Jean-Andreasian/Active-Erroring)** *is a Python package that provides a simple way to raise custom errors with customizable error names and messages for fun.*
+* **[Active Erroring](https://github.com/Armen-Jean-Andreasian/Active-Erroring)** is a *Python package that lets you raise custom errors with fully customizable names and messages - just for fun.*
+  **WAIT - put the red flags down.** The disclaimer clearly states this shouldn’t be used in real development environments.

 ---
 ## 🎮 Game Modding